Ivor Maxse: Corps commander

-In January 1917, Maxse, made a Knight Commander of the Order of the Bath, was promoted to temporary lieutenant-general and given command of XVIII Corps, which he commanded during the Battle of Passchendaele later in the year.
+In January 1917, Maxse, made a Knight Commander of the Order of the Bath, "so that he now became Sir Ivor", was promoted to temporary lieutenant-general and given command of XVIII Corps, which he commanded during the Battle of Passchendaele later in the year.

-Lieutenant General Ivor Maxse, the GOC of the 18th Corps, presenting medals to men of the 152nd (1st Highland) Brigade, 51st Division at St. Jans-Ter-Brizen, 21 August 1917.
+Lieutenant General Maxse, GOC XVIII Corps, presenting medals to men of the Seaforth Highlanders, 152nd (1st Highland) Brigade, 51st (Highland) Division, at St. Jans-Ter-Brizen, France, 21 August 1917.

 Maxse's XVIII Corps also took part in Fifth Army's defence against the German Spring Offensive, beginning on 21 March 1918.
-At 10.45am on 22 March Hubert Gough issued written orders to corps commanders to retreat, if heavily attacked, to the forward line ("the Green Line" in front of the Somme – in practice little more than a line of signposts and wire) of the Rear Zone.
+At 10.45am on 22 March General Sir Hubert Gough, GOC Fifth Army, issued written orders to corps commanders to retreat, if heavily attacked, to the forward line ("the Green Line" in front of the Somme – in practice little more than a line of signposts and wire) of the Rear Zone.
 Fifth Army staff also informed corps commanders of the impending French reinforcement and Gough's hopes to withdraw III Corps to form a reserve.
 On receiving these messages at around noon, Maxse ordered XVIII Corps to withdraw immediately, without cover of artillery fire, and they fell back behind the Somme altogether that evening.
 Gough attempted to halt Maxse's withdrawal when he heard of it, but it was too late.
 Herbert Watts XIX Corps on Maxse's left also had to fall back.

 A half length portrait of Maxse.

 By 24 March reinforcements – Félix Robillot's II French Cavalry Corps (whose formations were in fact mainly infantry) – were beginning to take their place in Maxse's line.
 Maxse was able to hold on with the help of a counterattack by "Harman's Detachment": remnants of 2nd and 3rd Cavalry Divisions, 600 assorted infantry under a Royal Horse Artillery Officer and 8 Lewis gun detachments from a Royal Engineer balloon Company.

 Fifth Army planned a counterattack by four British brigades and 22nd French Division against a bridgehead which the Germans had made over the Somme at Pargny (threatening a breach between Watts' and Maxse's Corps).
 The planned counterattack did not take place as General Robillot refused to cooperate, despite a personal visit from Maxse on the morning of 25 March.

 On 26 March Maxse was maintaining his place in the line, despite pressure from the French to join them in retreating south-westwards.
 A messenger, Paul Maze, had to be sent to the headquarters of the French General Georges Louis Humbert, with orders to get back XVIII Corps artillery which had been lent temporarily to the French, with orders not to leave until he had obtained written orders for its return.